shhyou/bain-cs111-web-fork/pages/syllabus.md

 * * *

 # Exceptions to Class Modality
-Class sessions for this course will occur in person.
-Individual students will not be granted permission to attend remotely except as the result of an Americans with Disabilities Act (ADA) accommodation as determined by AccessibleNU.

-Maintaining the health of the community remains our priority.
-If you are experiencing any symptoms of COVID do not attend class and update your Symptom Tracker application right away to connect with Northwestern’s Case Management Team for guidance on next steps.
-Also contact the instructor as soon as possible to arrange to complete coursework.
+Community health remains our priority.
+If you are experiencing symptoms of COVID-19, do not attend class and follow the steps outlined by [the CDC for testing and isolation](https://www.cdc.gov/coronavirus/2019-ncov/your-health/isolation.html).
+Contact your instructor as soon as possible to make plans to complete your coursework.

-Students who experience a personal emergency should contact the instructor as soon as possible to arrange to complete coursework.
+Students who experience other personal emergencies should contact the instructor as soon as possible to arrange to complete coursework.

-Should public health recommendations prevent in person class from being held on a given day, the instructor or the university will notify students.
+Should public health recommendations prevent in-person class from being held on a given day, the instructor or the university will notify students.